 How to have the best 4 days in Porto, Portugal

 Porto, Portugal stole our hearts!
-The city of Porto is picture-perfect and it’s a photographer’s dream.
-Neil expertly captured its pretty palette of colours and graceful architecture during our 4 days here.
+Portugal’s second city is picture-perfect and it’s a photographer’s dream.
+Neil expertly captured its pretty palette of colours and graceful architecture during our 4 days in Porto.
 He had been before, creating content for Ryanair, and he couldn’t wait to explore it with me.
 He predicted correctly that I’d love Porto and that I might even prefer it to Lisbon.
 Built on the steep slopes of the winding, Douro river, it’s great exercise exploring it on foot but there are funiculars and lifts for extra help.
 Its enviable position offers stunning viewpoints overlooking the red-tiled roofs of the old buildings, tumbling down narrow streets to the riverside.
 I think because of this, and the fact that Porto feels so relaxed and chilled out, it beats Lisbon’s larger and busier vibe.
-It’s definitely worth your while to spend at least 4 days exploring this beautiful city.
+It’s definitely worth your while to spend at least 4 days in Porto.
+That way you can relax, soak in the chilled atmosphere and explore its maze of cobbled streets.

 How to get to Porto from Lisbon